modularml/mojo/proposals/mmap_proposal.md

 ### Proof of Concept

-An initial proof of concept, which provides for read-only memory mapped files is provided below:
+An initial proof of concept, for read-only memory mapped files is provided below:

 ```mojo
     alias PROT_READ: Int32 = 1;